 “He was a boy who even at the beginning at Cruzeiro showed great potential technically.
 [But] what most impressed me about Ronaldo and what impressed me right from the start was his focus on becoming an idol and a great player.”

 That focus, the ability to shut out the world and concentrate only on his game, is something others close to him comment on too.
 In Jorge Caldeira’s book Ronaldo: Gloria e Drama no Futebol Globalizado, Ronaldo’s coach from Clube Social Ramos, Alirio Carvalho says: “What was special about him was his attitude.
 It was as if he had come from the moon.
 Nothing disturbed him, nothing overawed him, nothing threw him off his game.”

 Sao Cristovao coach Alfredo Sampaio says something similar: “If there was a time that he didn’t play as well, it was because of him, never because of the pressure of the game.
 He was never shaken by the occasion.
 He was like Garrincha.
 He didn’t care who he was playing against, he wanted to play.
 He trusted himself, and he was having fun.

 “When he played against the best in the world, he played in the same way.
 He was always serene and tranquil, but always really quick, really decisive, very strong.”

-That single-mindedness, combined with the speed, skill and strength, soon saw him scoring goal after goal after goal for the Cruzeiro first team.
+That single-mindedness, combined with his speed, skill and strength, soon saw Ronaldo scoring goal after goal after goal for the Cruzeiro first team.
 It was already September by the time Cruzeiro returned from Portugal, but Ronaldo found the net 20 more times before the year was out.

 Ronaldo scored against his beloved Flamengo, who were reigning national champions, netted twice against Botafogo, and managed eight in the Supercopa Libertadores.